A group of people sitting on a stone wall.

 University of Toronto

-Dominique Langis-Barsetti is a senior archaeology PhD student at the Department of Near and Middle Eastern Civilizations at the University of Toronto.
-She is an active researcher at the CRANE Project, and she specialises in geophysics, remote sensing, computational methods, modeling, and ancient urbanism.
-Langis-Barsetti has been an active member of the Kerkenes Project since 2010.
+Dominique Langis-Barsetti received her Ph.D. from the Department of Near and Middle Eastern Civilizations at the University of Toronto.
+She specialises in geophysics, remote sensing, 3D modelling and simulation, and ancient urbanism.
+Langis-Barsetti has been an active member of the Kerkenes Project since 2010 and has been an instructor on the Kerkenes Fieldschool since its inception in 2016.

 Two men standing in front of a wall full of photos.